 Writes bytes to this file.
-The file current position (offset) is updated on success.

 5.53.11 writeAt

 '''

 unsigned long IFile::writeAt(

 [in] long long offset,

 [in] octet data[],

 [in] unsigned long timeoutMS)

 '''

 offset Offset in bytes to start writing.
 If the file was opened with the accessMode set to AppendOnly or AppendRead, the offset is ignored and the write always goes to the end of the file.